nnsW3/ShellAgent/README.md

 ShellAgent is the most powerful, open, and modular Agentic Framework open-sourced by MyShell.
 It's deeply integrated into MyShell's ecosystem, allowing developers to build powerful AI Apps, publish to MyShell, and earn rewards.

 The current ShellAgent mode is on Windows Only, and requires a decent GPU to run.
-We will support Cloud and Mac version in the future.
+We will support Cloud and Mac versions in the future.
 Due to limited server capability, Cloud version is only supported with limited developers.
 If you need Cloud version, please contact us with your past building experience, we will gradually open up more seats for developers who need Cloud version.

 The widget supports currently focus mainly on image generation relevant ones, we will make sure more widgets will be supported in Q4 2024.